Let’s examine How to Apply for a Medical Marijuana Card in Arizona.

 - You can purchase cannabis from dispensaries in your state and in other states with reciprocity laws.

-Qualifying Conditions in Arizona
+Qualifying Conditions in Arizona for a Marijuana Card

 If you want to apply for a medical cannabis card in Arizona, you must have one or more of the approved medical conditions listed for marijuana use.
 If your condition is not on the list, you can submit a written request to add your condition to the list if you can show there is enough reasonable cause to support your claim.
 Here’s a list of Arizona’s list of qualifying conditions: